alitursucular/alitursucular.github.io/_posts/2019-08-22-filter-and-sort-dynamically-created-table-with-vanilla-javascript.md

 1. We have a _click_ EventListener for each _th_ element, so we would know which column to sort, (thanks to the _idx_ parameter)
 2. On each click, we reverse the sort direction with the help of _sortDirection boolean_,
 3. We make an array of rows that has 'order' class and whose style is NOT 'none'.
-(This is because user may have filtered before and, wants to sort afterwards).
+(This is because the user may have filtered before and, wants to sort afterward).
 4. Here comes the combined power of _sort_ and _localeCompare_.
 We pass a and b parameters as if they are two elements to be compared in the selected column.
 LocaleCompare accepts two strings to be compared.
 Therefore, we access the actual values for that row and return the result.
 It is important to note that, we added a couple more parameters to the localeCompare to have a proper working sort function. (`"en", { numeric: true, sensitivity: "base" }`).
 5. Lastly, chained _forEach()_ method loops through each sorted row and inserts them one after another by moving the current node to a new position (depending on the sortDirection we set above).